lexicalunit/dotfiles/bin/README.md

-    --playlist-reverse               Download playlist videos in reverse order --xattr-set-filesize             Set file xattribute ytdl.filesize with expected filesize (experimental) --hls-prefer-native              Use the native HLS downloader instead of ffmpeg (experimental) --external-downloader COMMAND    Use the specified external downloader.
+    --playlist-reverse               Download playlist videos in reverse order --xattr-set-filesize             Set file xattribute ytdl.filesize with expected filesize (experimental) --hls-prefer-native              Use the native HLS downloader instead of ffmpeg (experimental) --hls-use-mpegts                 Use the mpegts container for HLS videos, allowing to play the video while downloading (some players may not be able to play it) --external-downloader COMMAND    Use the specified external downloader.
 Currently supports aria2c,axel,curl,httpie,wget
     --external-downloader-args ARGS  Give these arguments to the external downloader